veyon/docs/admin/reference.rst

 .. index:: Logging

 Veyon can log various kinds of messages to component-specific log files or the logging system of the operating system.
-These information can be very helpful when troubleshooting issues with Veyon.
+This information can be very helpful when troubleshooting issues with Veyon.
 The following logging settings allow to change the logging behaviour.

 .. _RefLogFileDirectory:

 .. index:: Log file directory

 Log file directory
-    You can use this setting to specify which directory the log files will written in.
+    You can use this setting to specify which directory the log files will be written in.
 It's strongly recommended to use placeholder variables here.
 All information on supported variables can be found in section :ref:`RefPlaceholderVariables`.

     **Default:** *%TEMP%*